yraucoules/deskoin-market/README.md

 1. GET /markets
 2. GET /markets/{name}

+Try to always return a JSON response body.

 ### Exercise 1

 Create an endpoint that returns the lowest price in the global market.